mariomadproductions/dump-fixing-tools/README.md

 # dump-fixing-tools
-Tools for fixing bad disc/ROM/etc dumps
+Tools for fixing bad disc/ROM/etc dumps.
+See also: wanted tools.

 ## General
 ### Automatic